black powder cartridge rifle

 BPCR practice takes place on Thursday afternoons at 2pm and the division’s match schedule is posted under the calendar tab above.

-The Bruce Thompson Memorial match will be held on September 2, 2018 at Spokane Rifle Club.
+The Bruce Thompson Memorial match will be held on the first Sunday in September at Spokane Rifle Club.
 For the match, participants will shoot 40 rounds with two 10 shot strings at 600 yards, followed by two 10 shot strings at 300 yards.
 Four sighter shots will be allowed before each string.